Jacobin (politics): Italy

-Blanquism had a notable overseas influence on Benito Mussolini who founded fascism as an outgrowth of revolutionary socialism.
+Blanquism had a notable influence on Benito Mussolini who founded fascism as an outgrowth of revolutionary socialism.
 He claimed he "introduced into Italian socialism something of (Henri) Bergson mixed with much of Blanqui," including Blanqui's nationalism, the idea of rule by a dominant minority and use of violence.
 However, Mussolini dispensed with Blanquism's links to the Enlightenment and communism and instead stated, fascism is "opposed to all individualistic abstractions based on eighteenth century materialism; and it is opposed to all Jacobinistic utopias and innovations."
 The masthead of his newspaper Il Popolo d'Italia carried quotes from Blanqui ("Whoever has steel has bread") and Napoleon Bonaparte ("The Revolution is an idea which has found bayonets!").
-Leon Trotsky called fascism in a sense "a caricature of Jacobinism."
+Leon Trotsky called fascism in a sense "a caricature of Jacobinism".

 Poland

 King Stanisław II August was enamored with the American Constitution, the ideals of the Gironde of 1790–1792, and the office of Roi Citoyen ("Citizen King").
 He helped develop the 1791 Polish Constitution which embraced social reforms guaranteeing "the freedom, property and equality of every citizen."
-Its ratification led some Society of the Friends of the Constitution chapters to endorse the King and his republic and helped shape the French constitution adopted later that year.
+Its ratification led some Society of the Friends of the Constitution chapters to endorse the King and his Rzeczypospolita and helped shape the French constitution adopted later that year.

 While the Constitutionalists had contacts with Jacobin Clubs, they were expressly not Jacobins.
-However prior to the 1792 war that crushed the republic, Russian Empress Catherine the Great claimed the constitution was the work of the Jacobins and that she would be "fighting Jacobinism in Poland" and "the Jacobins of Warsaw."
+However prior to the 1792 war that crushed the republic, Russian Empress Catherine the Great claimed the constitution was the work of the Jacobins and that she would be "fighting Jacobinism in Poland" and "the Jacobins of Warsaw".